RFK Jr.'s poll numbers remain high. What explains this — and can it last?

 The opening for third-party spoilers is real

-Surveys have been all over when it comes to who RFK Jr. pulls from more – President Biden or former President Trump.
+Surveys have been all over when it comes to who RFK Jr. pulls from more — Biden or Trump.
 It's still not entirely clear, but both parties are nervous.

 There is undoubtedly the potential, if not the likelihood, for him to take a fairly sizable chunk of the electorate.